testium-driver-wd

 Returns the response status code for the current page.

-Navigates the browser to the specificed relative or absolute url.
-The following options are supported:
+Navigates the browser to the specified relative or absolute url.

 query